 How to Replicate Your Custom Camera Profile Look in Lightroom Classic as a Preset

-If you find yourself making the same adjustments over and over in Lightroom, creating a Custom Profile using a colour calibration can be a huge time saver.
+If you find yourself making the same adjustments over and over in Lightroom, creating a Custom Profile using a colour calibration card can be a huge time saver.
 These tools can also help you learn how your camera works.

-With this workflow, there is a calibrated relationship between what you on the back of your camera and what you see on your computer screen, using a preset.
+With this workflow, there is a calibrated relationship between what you see on the back of your camera and what you see on your computer screen, using a preset.
 Making a profile is also a great way to have a colour calibrated imaging workflow; you make a custom profile for your camera and apply that profile upon import to Lightroom.
 The advantage of this preset-based method is that it doesn’t require precise calibration or special hardware and software, and it works with any camera that makes RAW photos, including most newer smartphones.

 What You’ll Learn